mozman/ezdxf/docs/source/setup.rst

 This is only required if you want the compiled C-extensions, the `ezdxf` installation by `pip` from the source code package works without the C-extension but is slower.
-There are many binary wheels including the compiles C-extensions available on `PyPi`_.
+There are binary wheels available on `PyPi`_ which included the compiled C-extensions.

 Windows 10
 ++++++++++